By Aditya Bhalla Mar. 21, 2018

 It would have been fine if the Sadhguru, aka Jaggi Vasudev, were spreading whatever garden-variety message of peace and brotherhood he wanted to advance.
 It’s when he dumbsplains science that things begin to get tricky.

-ast year, when Coldplay came to Mumbai there was so much excitement, at least 100 people must have been added to the city’s population.
+When Coldplay came to Mumbai, there was so much excitement, at least 100 people must have been added to the city’s population.
 The selfie-per-square-foot metric almost tripled as an entire generation came face-to-face with their idols from their early Vh1 days.

 Back home my mother – minus the selfie obsession and the general promiscuity – was preparing to meet her rockstar.
 The TV’s volume was turned up to a 100, the children had quietly slunk out of the house, and the neighbours had braced themselves… because everyone knew it was time for Sadhguru, aka Jaggi Vasudev, aka the reason I have to fast every few days, to deliver another speech about consciousness.